SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 <br><br><br><br>

 1. With the data rows selector you now select the data.
 Click on **Select**.
 2. Mark the whole table - incuding the first line (header line).
+Sometimes the shift key has to be pressed to select all lines.
 3. **Done selecting**
 4. To review our setup click now on **Data preview**.
 <br><br>